Alec Gargett

 Sometimes it seems like many of our politicians aren't even trying.
 They play around the edges; throw a lot of money at problems without solving their causes; choose policies that mitigate some problems while making other problems worse, or throw a lot of money at something in a way that barely addresses any problems at all.
 Sometimes they choose a hopeless political strategy to boot, and for almost all political parties it's a divisive strategy.

 My plan involves a comprehensive set of policy solutions, respect for the whole community, and a pragmatic strategy to support a democratic political movement beyond our own electorate here in Waite, and beyond state politics, to influence politics for the better at the federal and international levels.
 We need better policies and we need a better way of doing politics.
-If I'm elected, I'll use the platform of state parliament to do my part in both.
+If I'm elected, I'll use the platform of State Parliament to do my part in both.

 By the election in March, I'll get my plan across to as many people in Waite as I can, and I could use your support.